alexKleider/debk/README.md

 creation to add accounts by simply editing the entity's CofA file.
 Deleting accounts will likely create havoc!

 To use this software, the user must have a clear idea of the meaning of 'debit' and 'credit' in the context of double entry book keeping.
-Familiarity with text editing and file manipulation and redirection is also assumed.
+Familiarity with the command line, text editing, file manipulation and Python's virtualenv is also assumed.